flythereddflagg/flythereddflagg.github.io/python_book/docs/03-CLI.md

 $ ls
 ```

-`ls` is short hand for "list files and sub-folders in the current directory".
+`ls` is shorthand for "list files and sub-folders in the current directory".
 Upon entering this command you should see a list of files and directories in
 your home folder.